LisaHolenstein/NoCodeAppInMinutes/guidebook.md

 ### Include subflow and create actions

+The approval subflow should already exist in your lab instance.
+If you're doing this lab in a **Personal Developer Instance (PDI)**, you'll have to either import the update set or create the subflow yourself.
+You'll find the instructions further down in the _Challenge exercise_ part of this lab guide.

 1. Click the **(+)** sign to add a _Subflow_.
 1. Choose **2 step group approval**.